vinayhegde1990/initial-workstation-config/README.md

 1. Copy all the files from the `.tmux/` in the downloaded git repo to your home directory.
 2. If you already have a Tmux process running, you can go into Escape mode by pressing `Esc`, type `:` and then write `source-file :~/.tmux/tmux.conf`
 3. For a new Tmux session, the changes will automatically apply themselves.

+## References
+All due credit to each of those individuals who maintain diverse open source tools without which building this project would have been impossible.
+For quick synopsis, they're classified into categories above.